Stillness Over Stimulation

 Prophecy and Fulfillment

-Two silent meditations in stillness—the first, The Promise Given, traces the sorrow and beauty of Old Testament prophecy:
+Two silent meditations in stillness—the first, The Promise Given, traces the sorrow and beauty of Old Testament prophecy: brokenness and cry, cleansing and rest, the sign foretold, and the ancient hope of baptismal renewal.

-Set in a symbolic medieval landscape—rain, bread, lilies, and quiet faith—it reflects the baptized life receiving what was promised.
+The second, That You May Have Life, answers not with spectacle, but with Eucharistic stillness.
+Set in a symbolic medieval landscape—rain, land, bread, and quiet faith—it reflects the baptized life receiving what was promised.

 This is not a narrative arc, but a diptych of longing and gift: